SuperTylerMan/SuperBot-Code/README.md

 **Step 6:** Copy the code from the index.js I left here, and place it into the index.js file in Visual Code Studio.

+**Step 7:** On Line 16, where it says "Place Bot Token Here," place your bot token there.
+You can find your bot token in your "Discord Applications"

-**Step 7:** On Windows, hold down these 2 keys for about 0.4 seconds, *crtl + tidle key* (The Tidle key is right belolow your esc button, on the top left hand corner)
+**Step 8:** On Windows, hold down these 2 keys for about 0.4 seconds, *crtl + tidle key* (The Tidle key is right belolow your esc button, on the top left hand corner)

-**Step 8:** Type into your terminal section "node index.js" then you will recieve a message below saying the bot is online!
+**Step 9:** Type into your terminal section "node index.js" then you will recieve a message below saying the bot is online!

 If you had any trouble with this, I would so reccomend watching this video, because my intructions may not fully work properly.
 Watch here: https://www.youtube.com/watch?v=X_qg0Ut9nU8&t=2s